aerospike/aerospike-client-go/docs/performance.md

   You can also guard against the number of new connections to each node using `ClientPolicy.LimitConnectionsToQueueSize = true`, so that if a connection is not available in the pool, the client will wait or timeout instead of creating a new client.

-2. **Client Buffer Pool**: Client library pools its buffers to reduce memory allocation.
-Considering that unbounded memory pools are bugs you haven't found yet, our pool implementation enforces 2 bounds on pool:
+2. **Initial Connection Buffer Size**: Client library retains its buffers to reduce memory allocation.
+The memory buffers are grown automatically, but the initial size can be set to avoid reallocations in case the initial size is always too small.
+If you ever determine that the initial pool size is sub-optimal for you application, you can set the size by `DefaultBufferSize`.

-  2.1.
-Initial buffer sizes are big enough for most operations, so they won't need to increase (512 bytes by default)

-  2.2.
-Pool size is limited (512 buffers by default)

-  2.3.
-Buffer sizes are limited.
-If a buffer is bigger than this limit, it won't be put back in the pool.
-(128 Kibs by default)

-  These limits will make the pool deterministic in performance and memory size (maximum 64MiB by default).
-While the default values will perform well under most circumstances, they might under perform in the following conditions:

-    - When initial size is too small, and final size too big: Each allocation will be too small for the operation (say you have records bigger than 128K limit)

-    - When pool size is too small, and initial buffer size is too small or final buffer size is too big: buffers will be allocated, and then thrown away because the pool doesn't have enough room for them most of the time.

-  If you ever determine that in fact this pool size is a bottleneck in your application, you are able to change it using `SetCommandBufferPool(poolSize, initBufSize, maxBufferSize int)`.
-Be aware that this pool is a package object, and is shared between all clients (in case you have more than one).

 3. **Using `Bin` objects in `Put` operations instead of BinMaps**: `Put` method requires you to pass a map for bin values.
 While convenient, it will allocate an array of bins on each call, iterate on the map, and make `Bin` objects to use.

-  If performance is absolutely important, use `PutBins` method and pass bins yourself to avoid BinMap allocation, []Bin allocation and an iteration over the BinMap.
-(2 allocations and an O(n) algorithm)
+  If performance is absolutely important, use `PutBins` method and pass bins yourself.